 What is the keto diet and how does it impact migraines?

 How can I help prevent migraines through my diet?

-If migraineurs choose to eat a limited amount of carbohydrates with low glucose content such as vegetables, nuts, seeds, and some types of fruits, they can still prevent their migraines by the use of the Stanton Migraine Protocol® detailed in the book.
+You should choose a limited amount of carbohydrates with low glucose content such as vegetables, nuts, seeds, and some types of fruits.
+You can discover more tips to prevent your migraines by reading “Fighting the Migraine Epidemic.”